2025 Bar Exam Costs | Fees, Courses, and Smart Ways to Save

 Virgin Islands $1,100 (plus C&F fee) $1,100 (plus C&F fee) $500 / $500 $150

-Non-UBE Registration Fees
+Non-UBE Application Fees

 Jurisdiction First-Time Takers Attorneys Repeaters Laptop fee

-California $850 $1,500 $850 (non-attorney repeaters) / $1,500 (attorney repeaters) $153
+California $850 $1,500 $850 (non-attorney repeaters)/$1,500 (attorney repeaters) $153

-Delaware $700 / $900 $800 / $1,000 $700 / $900 $100
+Delaware $700 / $900 $800/$1,000 $700/$900 $100

 Florida $1,000 $1,600-$3,000 $450 $125

-Georgia $400 / $550 + $96 (MBE + MPT) $550 + $30 (MPT) $400/$550 + $96 (MBE + MPT) $105
+Georgia $400/$550 + $96 (MBE+MPT) $550 + $30 (MPT) $400/$550 + $96 (MBE+MPT) $105

 Hawaii $500 (plus C&F fee) $500 (plus C&F fee) $500 (plus C&F fee) $133.50